We present: Charlene’s breast cancer story, in her own words.

 The beginning: Breathe Essentials Co.

-I wanted scents that could invoke happy memories and were also special.
-I think one of my unique scents would be A Gentleman’s Hug, it smells exactly like men’s cologne.
+I wanted scents that could invoke happy memories and that were also special.
+One of the most unique scents would be A Gentleman’s Hug, it smells exactly like men’s cologne.
 Manuka is made of real honey and Lavender Fields is made from two different kinds of lavender.
-Cookie Dough also smells exactly like a bakery (I stumbled upon the scent by chance, it was originally supposed to be a white tea)!
+Cookie Dough also smells exactly like a bakery!

 I hope to start running candle-making shops.
 I think candle-making is very intricate and therapeutic.
-They (candles you make yourself) make very personal and meaningful gifts too.
-It’s not the same as what you’d just grab off the shelf.
+They make very personal and meaningful gifts too — it’s not the same as what you’d just grab off the shelf.

-Next year (for phase 2 of my business), I will be launching a project called Project Heart-core.
+Next year, I will be launching a project called Project Heart-core.
 I think for us Boob Sisters, what we felt was that — even though we were going through chemotherapy — we wanted to feel useful, we wanted to feel normal.
-So I hope to outsource some of the production to ladies [fighting breast cancer] at home, because you can actually make [these candles] at home.
+So I hope to outsource some of the production to ladies [fighting breast cancer] at home, because you can actually make the candles at home.
 So at least they feel like they’re doing something and it takes their mind off things.
-And not just cancer patients, I’m also looking at charities who work with low income families and women too!
+I’m also looking at charities who work with low income families and women too!